NLESC-JCER/QMCTorch/paper/paper.md

 # Statement of need

-`QMCTorch` is a Python package using `PyTorch` [@pytorch] as a backend to perform Quantum Monte-Carlo (QMC) simulations of molecular systems.
+`QMCTorch` is a Python package using `PyTorch` [@pytorch] as a backend to perform Quantum Monte-Carlo (QMC) simulations, namely Variational Monte-Carlo,  of molecular systems.
 Many software such as `QMCPack`[@qmcpack], `QMC=Chem` [@qmcchem], `CHAMP` [@champ] provide high-quality implementation of advanced QMC methodologies in low-level languages (C++/Fortran).
 Python implementations of QMC such as `PAUXY` [@pauxy] and `PyQMC` [@pyqmc] have also been proposed to facilitate the use and development of QMC techniques.
 Large efforts have been made to leverage recent development of deep learning techniques for QMC simulations.
 Hence neural-network based wave-function ansatz has been proposed [@paulinet; @ferminet].
 These recent advances lead to very interesting results but results in wave functions that are difficult to understand. `QMCTorch` allows to perform QMC simulations using physically motivated neural network architectures that closely follow the wave function ansatz used by QMC practitioners.
-As such, it allows to leverage automatic differentiation for the calculation of the gradients of the total energy w.r.t. the variational parameters and the GPU capabilities offered by `PyTorch` without loosing the physical intuition behind the wave function ansatz.
-The parallelization over multiple computing nodes, each potentially using GPUs, can be obtained via the `Horovod` library [@horovod] .
+As such, it allows to rapidly explore new functional form of the some key elements of the wave function ansatz and leverage automatic differentiation for the calculation of the gradients of the total energy w.r.t. the variational parameters.
+In addition the GPU capabilities offered by `PyTorch` combined with the parallelization over multiple computing nodes obtained via the `Horovod` library [@horovod], allows to deploy the simulations on large heterogenous computing architectures.

 # Wave Function Ansatz